rancher/prometheus-federator/docs/rancher_release.md

 # Making Charts Available on [`rancher/charts`](https://github.com/rancher/charts)

-## Removing RC Versions Prior to A Rancher Release

-Once QA has validated the contents of the final `-rc` version in the [`rancher/charts`](https://github.com/rancher/charts) branch that contains changes for this release, file a PR to this repository to remove the `-rc` from the `version` in `packages/prometheus-federator/charts/Chart.yaml` and `helmProjectOperator.image.tag` in `packages/prometheus-federator/charts/values.yaml`.

-Then follow the steps below to mirror the change into [`rancher/charts`](https://github.com/rancher/charts).

 ## On Any PR Merge

 Any time a PR is merged into this repository, the chart should be mirrored to the corresponding package in all branches of [`rancher/charts`](https://github.com/rancher/charts) that represent active release lines (i.e. `dev-v2.6`, `dev-v2.7`).
 To do this, do the following steps: